 Hotel in Italy

-6 Steps to Finding Awesome Accommodation in Europe
+How to Find Awesome Accommodation in Europe

-Finding awesome accommodation in Europe takes time and patience, but the rewards are worth it.
+Finding awesome and unique accommodation in Europe takes time and patience, but the rewards are worth it.
 Your enjoyment of travel increases immeasurably when you stay in memorable hotels and apartments that don’t break your budget.

 I’m not talking about student hostels and cheap hotels here, because for me, comfort is key.
 While I recommend keeping track of your euros when you travel, I also recommend that you not sacrifice comfort to save money.

 Let’s be honest!
 I’m not a student anymore, and my back appreciates a comfortable mattress.
-In addition, I like my accommodation to include WIFI in my room, a well-appointed bathroom with nice towels, air conditioning if the weather is hot, and plenty of space to move around.
+In addition, I like my accommodations to include WIFI in my room, a well-appointed bathroom with nice towels, air conditioning if the weather is hot, and plenty of space to move around.

 My Accommodation Philosophy

-After decades of traveling in Europe, I’ve come to believe wholeheartedly in spending a little more to get awesome accommodations that I still rave about.
+After decades of traveling in Europe, I’ve come to believe wholeheartedly in spending a little more money to get awesome accommodations that I still rave about.

 Sometimes, the difference between a mediocre 3-star property and an incredible 4-star property is negligible.
 The trick is to focus on value for money.
 I’d rather spend €200 on a fabulous hotel with a balcony overlooking the Mediterranean than €175 on a dumpy place with a broken ceiling fan overlooking an industrial park.

-On Artsy Traveler, I recommend accommodations in Europe that are comfortable and in the three-star to four-star range.
-My preferred budget is between €90-225 per night, depending on location, for two people sharing.
-You’ll pay more in cities such as Amsterdam and Copenhagen and less in the countryside.
+On Artsy Traveler, I recommend moderately priced accommodations in Europe that are comfortable and in the three-star to four-star range.
+My preferred budget is between €120-€250 per night, depending on location, for two people sharing.
+Yes, I know, that amount doesn’t sound very moderate.
+After all, I remember the days of traveling in Europe on $5 a day!
+But post-pandemic, prices have really risen.

-Methods for Finding Accommodations
+Tips for Finding Accommodations in Europe

 I also check the websites of individual hotels and refer to guidebooks.
 Fortunately, there’s no end of places to look for accommodations!